chaseruskin/legoHDL/ROADMAP.md

 - [ ] add default market for default profile (OpenSquare)
 - [ ] add code to default scripts in profile (a hello-world, modelsim, and xsim)

-- [ ] have a .mrkt file exist within a market repository to signify its name rather than using the settings name?
-Would it be beneficial if -> leaning yes
 - [ ] allow users to edit/add a README to a market through command-line? or just open the market repository?

 all users downloaded the same market and therefore the market had the same name (users couldnt change it) so then you know what market it came from.
 What happens if someone tries to rename the .mrkt file? -> issue warning that bad things may happen